sandypockets/nextjs-blog-starter/_posts/getting-started.md

 cp .env.local.example .env.local
 ```

-2. Grab your Google tag ID from your Analytics account, and replace the `123` in the new `.env.local` file you just created.
+2. Grab your Google tag ID from your Analytics account, and replace the `G-XXXXXXXXXX` in the new `.env.local` file you just created.

 ### Storybook